display memory usage in human-readable format

 # inside top keyboard shortcuts

-# M sort by memory usage
+# M sort by memory

-# P sort by CPU usage
+# P sort by CPU

 # e toggle memory unit (KB/MB/GB)